 Sweet Briar College requires that upon admission, all incoming and transfer students provide a current medical history, physical exam and proof of immunization.
-All health records are due by July 1, 2017, for students enrolling in fall 2017 and by Jan.
-5, 2018, for students enrolling in spring 2018.
+All health records are due by Jan.
+4, 2019, for students enrolling in spring 2019.
 Students who are delinquent in any requirement will be unable to register for classes.

 Required vaccines include:

 - Polio, Tetanus/Diphtheria

 The following immunizations are not required, but recommended:

 - Hepatitis A